Friday, January 11, 2013

 Any Emotion is Drama and Out-of-Order

 Some seem to think that if one reacts to certain things with normal emotion, it is wrong.
-Females are being taught that emotions mean ‘drama’ and males are still taught not to cry.
+Females are being taught that emotions mean ‘drama’ and males are still taught that real men do not cry.

-It is true that some use emotions as a form of manipulation and control on a one-to-one basis, but emotionalism is what charismatic leaders (from the pulpits, ‘crusades’ and the political stage) count on.
+Indeed, it is known that some use emotions as a form of manipulation and control on a one-to-one basis, or to move the masses.
+What may not be so well known is that emotionalism is what charismatic leaders (from the pulpits, ‘crusades’ and the political stage) count on.

 To deny emotions is to become robotic, even insensitive.
-People have been becoming desensitized slowly, and do not even realize it.
-Satan has cleverly orchestrated the onslaught of events that affect our emotions, with the hope of desensitizing the people, so that the hearts would wax cold
+People have been becoming desensitized slowly and do not even realize it.
+Satan has cleverly orchestrated the onslaught of events that affect our emotions, with the hope of desensitizing people, so that their hearts would wax cold.

-Add to that the wars, sinkholes, comets, sun flares, economic collapse, foreclosures, bankruptcy, global debt, divorces and the rest of the nonstop events and we begin to fully comprehend that the sins of mankind are out-of-control.
-Yet, through it all, we must keep our emotions in check, or we are into drama and out of order (according to volumes of 'programmed' people).
+Add to that the wars, sinkholes, comets, sun flares, economic collapse, foreclosures, bankruptcy, global debt, divorces and the rest of the bad news, and we begin to fully comprehend that the sins of mankind are out of control.

 And because iniquity shall abound, the love of many shall wax cold.
 [Mat24:12]